NathanSedmak/sedmak-pair-programming/README.md

 GPGN268 - Nathan Sedmak
 2/22/2024
-# Repository for the pair programming assignment
+Repository for the pair programming assignment

-# This assignmen was completed with Callum Hood-Cree
+This assignment was completed with Callum Hood-Cree